 There are so many uses for socks in the healthcare industry, it can be hard to distinguish which ones you might benefit from.

-While you should also take recommendations from your doctor or a medical professional, we’ve outlined the differences between diabetic socks and compression socks to make your shopping experience a little bit easier.
+We’ve outlined the differences between diabetic socks and compression socks to make your decision a little easier:

 Diabetic socks vs. compression socks

-Diabetic socks are typically loose-fitting and are designed to protect your feet from moisture, added pressure and injuries, such as blisters and sores.
+Diabetic socks are loose-fitting and are specifically designed to alleviate diabetic foot symptoms and protect your feet from moisture, added pressure and potentially harmful injuries such as blisters, sore or cuts.

-Compression socks are snug-fitting and are designed to lessen fluid buildup and prevent blood from pooling in the lower legs and feet in those with circulation problems.
+Compression socks are snug-fitting and are designed to improve circulation, lessen fluid buildup and prevent blood from pooling in the lower legs and feet.

 Diabetic socks